jd-loper/gpu-monitor/README.md

 ## How It Works
 The application uses a Java SwingWorker to poll the GPU usage statistics every second using the nvidia-smi utility.
 The SwingWorker runs in a background thread, executing the nvidia-smi command to fetch GPU information and updating the GUI with the latest data.
-It parses the CSV output, formats it into a string, and updates the GUI text field.

-## To-Do
-- Add support for multiple GPUs
-- Convert to JavaFX for enhanced user experience
-- Add support for more metrics
-- Graphs for data visualization over time